airtimemedia/AirtimeMedia-iOS/README.md

 ### Creating a channel
 The `AirtimeMedia` module exposes a singleton, `Engine.sharedInstance` that is the top level object to interact with the SDK.
 It can produce `Channel` objects.

 A `Channel` object is your connection to a real time voice call.
-You can think of “joining” a `Channel` as an act similar to tuning into a radio frequency on a walkie-talking.
+You can think of “joining” a `Channel` as an act similar to tuning into a radio frequency on a walkie-talkie.
 Instead of a radio frequency, a `Channel` tunes into a channel ID.

 Once you create a channel through the `Engine`'s `joinChannel` function, you must retain the resulting object to stay connected.
 The channel will not be able to receive remote streams until the `start` method is called.
 ```Swift